geraldopmj/Hist_Ipatinga2025/README.md

-# Leaflet with a Map of Ipatinga
+# Leaflet with a Map of Ipatinga (Minas Gerais - Brazil)
 Map of Ipatinga created with GEE and QGIS.
 [Visualize](https://geraldopmj.github.io/Hist_Ipatinga2025/)